Agnes Scott College: Bradly Observatory

+Bullock Science Center

-The college's science building contains a three-story rendering of part of the nucleotide sequence from Agnes Scott's mitochondrial DNA.
+The college's science building, the Bullock Science Center, contains a three-story rendering of part of the nucleotide sequence from Agnes Scott's mitochondrial DNA.
 The DNA came from a blood sample of an ASC alumna who is a direct descendant of the college's namesake.

-American poet Robert Frost was an annual visitor at Agnes Scott from 1945 to his death in 1963.
-During his visits, he would read poetry in Presser Hall.
-A statue of the poet sculpted by George W. Lundeen sits in the alumnae gardens.
-A collection of Robert Frost's poetry and letters can be viewed at McCain Library.

-The campus has been a filming location for many productions.
-Complaints by students and alumni about disrespectful production crews and about sexist content in nonetheless rental-income-generating projects such as Road Trip: Beer Pong led to a new policy that requires school review of potential projects, responsibility training for crew members and extras, and at least one educational opportunity for students.

 Sustainability

 Agnes Scott has committed to becoming a carbon-neutral institute by the college's 150th anniversary in 2039 and has taken steps such as partnering with the Clean Air Campaign to reduce its impact on the local environment.